 This 6-month course offers students an opportunity to learn from experience - "learn by doing".
 Students will secure a practicum/s and will gain valuable practical experience as an Education Assistant.
 Students are required to complete 150 hours of practicum placement.
-In addition, students will be engaged in regular 2 hour seminars /workshops as outlined.
+In addition, students will be engaged in regular two (2) hour seminars /workshops as outlined.
 Each student will be journaling about their learning and progress achieved, submitting the journals to their Practicum Facilitator and receiving feedback.
-Students will be meeting with the Director Human Services Programs/Practicum Facilitator as requested to review progress.
-Each student will be under the supervision of the Human Services Programs Director/Practicum Facilitator and a field experience supervisor.
+Students will be meeting with the Practicum Facilitator as requested to review progress.
+Each student will be under the supervision of their Columbia College Practicum Facilitator and a Field Experience Supervisor at their respective practicum site.
 Attendance at all scheduled seminars/workshops and practicum appointments are compulsory.
 Each practicum workshop has a special focus related to the theory you are studying and is preparation for your new career.

-Prerequisite: Successful completion of appropriate courses as identified by the department with a standing Grade Point Average (GPA) of 2.0 and higher.
+Prerequisite: Successful completion of appropriate courses as identified by the department with a standing Grade Point minimum Average (GPA) of 2.0.
+Other factors will also be considered such a preparedness for practicum and professional behavior.